madetech/learn/guides/08-Continuous-Integration/README.md

 ### Some Rules

-* `origin/master` should pass it's tests at all times. _All commits in master should compile and pass all tests._
+* `origin/master` should pass its tests at all times. _All commits in master should compile and pass all tests._
 * `origin/master` should be deployable at all times. _All commits in master should be of sufficient quality to be deployed._
 * Where necessary, release should be decoupled from deploy. _It should be possible to deploy master, and turn on new features independently_.
+For instance the latest deployment contains a new feature, but your users can't actually see or use that feature yet - ie it hasn't been _released_.
+This approach is commonly referred to as ["feature toggling" or "feature flagging"](https://martinfowler.com/articles/feature-toggles.html).
 * Pull requests should be short lived (\~4 working hours maximum), and short (\~400 lines of code maximum). _Pull requests should be simple to review_.
 * Pull requests should pass all tests, and not have any linter warnings (where appropriate). _Pull requests should be tested before merging_.